Language selection

 Define

-It is designed to do a number of tasks, from repairing the Gateway and capturing visiting vehicles to relocating modules and helping astronauts during spacewalks.
+It is designed to do a number of tasks, from repairing Gateway and capturing visiting vehicles to relocating modules and helping astronauts during spacewalks.
 This means that its extremities – or its hands – need to be quite versatile.

 Like Canadarm2, each end of Canadarm3 will feature an identical "hand," known as a Latching End Effector.
 These pieces contain cables that tighten to ensure a strong grip.
-They will allow the robotic arm to firmly grasp objects or latch itself to the Gateway.
+They will allow the robotic arm to firmly grasp objects or latch itself to Gateway.
 In other words, they are the actuators that help the "hands" grasp objects.

 Identify